Beyond the Opening Moves

 Black’s dark-square bishop will play a critical role in many games in this variation.
 White often castles queenside and attempts a kingside pawn storm against Black’s king while Black does similarly on the queenside.
 Black’s bishop – commonly known as the “Dragon” bishop – often contributes to Black’s attack while also helping to defend the dark-squares near his own king.

-A common strategy for White is therefore to trade this bishop off.
+A common strategy for White is, therefore, to trade this bishop off.
 Sometimes, in doing so, he has to make concessions elsewhere.
 An example of this came in a World Championship encounter between Garry Kasparov and Vishy Anand in their 1995 World Championship match.
-Although Anand with White was able to exchange the dark-square bishops, in taking the time to do so he failed to get his king to safe haven and that was enough for Kasparov to win as he tears apart the center to get at White’s king.
+Although Anand with White was able to exchange the dark-square bishops, in taking the time to do so he failed to get his king to a safe haven and that was enough for Kasparov to win as he tears apart the center to get at White’s king.

 Anand, Vishwanathan-Kasparov, Garry